Knowledge Fusion of Large Language Models Via Modular SkillPacks: Introduction

-We consider a heterogeneous capability transfer scenario involving a source and a target model.
-The capabilities of the source model are first extracted through synthetic data construction \cite{fusechat2, fusechat3}, followed by fine-tuning of the entire model to integrate the capabilities transferred into the target model.
-The target model is then further refined through preference optimization (e.g., DPO \cite{dpo}) for task-specific adaptation.
-The resulting parameter deltas represent the specialized knowledge gained during this process.
-To enable efficient storage and transfer, we propose a module-aware adaptive compression strategy that compresses the parameter deltas before and after specialization.
-This approach tailors compression techniques—such as pruning \cite{dare, ties}, low-rank decomposition \cite{twin, knots}, or adaptive bit-width quantization \cite{delta-come, impart}—to the structural characteristics of each module.
-Consequently, each module is compressed through structure-aware decomposition and resource-efficient quantization, optimizing the balance between compression ratio and task knowledge retention.
-The resulting compressed representation, termed a \textit{SkillPack}, functions as a compact and transferable knowledge unit, facilitating scalable heterogeneous model integration and continual specialization without the risk of catastrophic forgetting.
+We consider a heterogeneous capability transfer scenario where source model capabilities are extracted via synthetic data \citep{fusechat3}, integrated into the target model through full-model fine-tuning, and further refined with preference optimization (e.g., DPO \citep{dpo}).
+The resulting parameter deltas capture the specialized knowledge gained during this process.
+To enable efficient storage and transfer, we introduce a module-aware adaptive compression strategy that compresses these deltas before and after specialization.
+By adapting pruning \citep{dare}, low-rank decomposition \citep{twin}, and adaptive quantization \citep{delta-come} to each module’s structure, our method balances compression ratio with task knowledge retention.
+The compressed representation, termed a \textit{SkillPack}, serves as a compact, transferable knowledge unit, supporting scalable integration and continual specialization without catastrophic forgetting.

-We anticipate that the knowledge grafting method will provide advantages in various scenarios, as illustrated in Figure~\ref{fig:motivation}.
-First, it achieves multi-task performance nearly equivalent to full-parameter distillation when learning from a source model with superior capability on the original task.
-Second, since grafting does not alter the target model's parameters, it proves highly effective for forget-free continual learning, allowing the source model to acquire new abilities.
-Additionally, the grafted modules can be easily unloaded, facilitating unlearning, detoxification, decontamination, and other processes, thus helping mitigate issues like privacy leakage.
-Finally, \ourapproach employs a routing mechanism to support model fusion and multi-task learning, avoiding parameter competition and conflict, further enhancing both its applicability.
+We anticipate that the knowledge grafting method will provide advantages in various scenarios, as illustrated in Fig.~\ref{fig:motivation}.
+(1) \textbf{First}, it nearly matches full-parameter distillation in learning from a source model with superior original-task capability.
+(2) \textbf{Second}, since grafting does not alter the target model's parameters, it proves highly effective for forget-free learning, allowing the source model to acquire new abilities.
+(3) \textbf{Additionally}, the grafted modules can be easily unloaded, facilitating unlearning, detoxification, decontamination, and other processes, thus helping mitigate issues like privacy leakage.
+(4) \textbf{Finally}, \ourapproach employs a routing mechanism to support model fusion and multi-task learning, avoiding parameter competition and conflict, further enhancing its applicability.